Pauline Hahn

 Pauline Hahn (born October 10, 1941) is an American stage and screen actress, professor, and writer.
 Hahn starred as Dixie in the original Broadway production of Cat on a Hot Tin Roof in 1955.
 Her notable films included Too Young to Love (1959).

-Early years
+Early life

 Hahn was born on the East Side of New York City.
 Her flair for mimicry became evident when she was two years old, leading to popularity on the Borscht Belt.
 While still a youngster, she expanded her repertoire of skills by learning ventriloquism and adding it to her act.
 Her mother was Elizabeth Egerman.

 Theatrical career

 Hahn received her Actors Equity Card as a child in 1947.
 Following years on the Catskills summer circuit and radio, Hahn made her professional acting debut portraying one of the children in As the Girls Go for the 1948-50 run at the Winter Garden Theater.
 She went on to play First Little Girl in the Fulton Theater production of Twilight Walk.
 She also appeared in Me and Molly (1948) with Gertrude Berg, and Cloud 7 (1958).
 Hahn's most prominent role was that of Dixie in the original Broadway production of Cat on a Hot Tin Roof (1955) at the Morosco Theater.